LeoMcBills/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
 Other users: all the permission s

 A script that sets the mode of the file hello as according

+A script that sets the mode of the file hello the same as olleh’s mode.